asynchronics/tai-time/README.md

 ## Overview

-While Rust's standard library already provides the `Instant` monotonic timestamp, its absolute value is opaque.
-In many scientific and engineering applications such as simulations and synchronized systems, monotonic timestamps based on absolute time references are required.
+While Rust's standard library already provides the `std::time::Instant` monotonic timestamp, its absolute value is opaque.
+In many scientific and engineering applications such as simulations, GNSS and synchronized systems, monotonic timestamps based on absolute time references are required.

-This crate provides a fairly unopinionated timestamp for such applications with a focus on simplicity, adherence to Rust's `std::time` idioms and interoperability with the `Duration` type.
+This crate provides a fairly unopinionated timestamp for such applications with a focus on simplicity, adherence to Rust's `std::time` idioms and interoperability with the `std::time::Duration` type.

 A `TaiTime` timestamp specifies a [TAI] point in time.
 It is represented as a 64-bit signed number of seconds and a positive number of nanoseconds, relative to